Senior Equity Training & Education CoordinatorCompany: Uplift Oregon

 Role: Session Presenter

-2020 Conference Session:
+2022 Conference Session:

-He has been working in the inclusion, diversity, equity and access space since creating Spontaneous Village, a trauma-informed game and play-based community-building intervention for refugees, in 2014 in San Antonio, Texas, and Berlin, Germany, in 2016, and he had an advisory role with the United Nations Institute for Training and Research (UNITAR) in 2016 for incorporating interactive and experiential methods of training in their work.
+He has been working in the inclusion, diversity, equity, and access space since creating Spontaneous Village, a trauma-informed game and play-based community-building intervention for refugees used in 2014 in San Antonio, Texas, and 2016 in Berlin, Germany.
+He had an advisory role with the United Nations Institute for Training and Research (UNITAR) in 2016 for incorporating interactive and experiential training methods in their work.

-Brad is the author of “Long-Form Improvisation: Collaboration, Comedy, Communion”; “A Culture of Play”; “Essays on the Origins, Effects, and Applications of Improvised Theatre”; and a chapter in “Applied Improvisation: Leading, Collaborating and Creating Beyond the Theatre” published by Bloomsbury London in 2018.
-His thinking, scholarship and field research on applying improvisation is widely regarded as foundational for this emerging field of training.
+Brad is the author of “Long-Form Improvisation: Collaboration, Comedy, Communion”; “A Culture of Play: Essays on the Origins, Effects, and Applications of Improvised Theatre”; and a chapter in “Applied Improvisation: Leading, Collaborating and Creating Beyond the Theatre” published by Bloomsbury London in 2018.
+His thinking, scholarship, and field research on applying improvisation are foundational for this emerging field of training.